Siemens-Healthineers/K2s/doc/K8s_Troubleshoot.md

 ## Problem
 Hyper-V Manager unable to connect to Virtual Machine Management service on host machine.

-Error: "Hyper-V encountered an error trying to access an object on computer ‘localhost’ because the object was not found.
+Error: `Hyper-V encountered an error trying to access an object on computer ‘localhost’ because the object was not found.
 The object might have been deleted.
 Verify that the Virtual Machine Management service on the computer is running.
-If the service is running, try to perform the task again by using Run as Administrator."
+If the service is running, try to perform the task again by using Run as Administrator.`

 ### How to check if the error persists: